Graduate Study at UIC

 - Fellowship Holders Must register for at least 12 hours of credit per semester of award (summer registration optional but if the tuition-and-selected-fee-waiver is to be used, a minimum of 6 hours is necessary).

 - Tuition-and-Selected-Fee-Waiver Holders Must register for at least 12 hours of credit per semester of award (6 in summer).
 Recipients of part-time Tuition-and-Selected-Fee-Waivers must register for the number of hours specified in the award notice.
+Registration must be maintained through the end of the term.

 - Academic departments may have specific registration requirements.
 Please check with the department to be sure all departmental requirements are met.